-From 1996 through 2001, William was Executive Director of Inner-City Scholarship Fund, which supports NYC Catholic schools serving children from low-income families.
-Under his leadership, student scholarships and school capital repairs increased dramatically through more than $100 million raised in annual and endowment funds.
+From 1996 through 2001, William was Executive Director of the Inner-City Scholarship Fund, which supports NYC Catholic schools serving children from low-income families.
+William led significant increases in student scholarships, school capital repairs, and funding for schools, with more than $100 million raised in annual and endowment funds.

-William began his career in advertising and sales management, including positions with Procter & Gamble and Corning Inc.
+William began his career in advertising and sales management, including roles with Procter & Gamble and Corning Inc.

 Chief Operating Officer